 3. Consider pre-packaged packing supplies

 Quick moves demand quick setups.
 During my last move, when I looked around at all the stuff I’d accumulated over the years, my head started spinning.
 Since I was short on time, I decided to skip the usual mental gymnastics of trying to figure out how many of what size boxes I’d need to pack it all.
 Instead, I snatched up a pre-bundled moving kit.
 These pre-packaged packing supplies were a lifesaver — and a timesaver.
-The kit contained everything I needed to kickstart my packing process, from a selection of different size boxes to rolls of packing tape and bubble wrap, and even a thick marker.
+The kit contained everything I needed to kickstart my packing process, from a selection of different size boxes to rolls of packing tape and bubble cushioning, and even a thick marker.
 (I also grabbed a few extra small boxes for good measure.)
 You can always go back for more boxes as needed, but the moving kit is a great, no-stress place to start.

 In addition to snagging one or two moving kits to start, it’s wise to make sure you’ve got plenty of large trash bags on hand, preferably heavy duty.
 These are necessary for the unexpected amount of trash that results from moving, but they also work great for quick-packing items like clothes, shoes, or linens.